 A floating-point arithmetic exception is taken in one of two situations.
 The first situation occurs when the user program enables an arithmetic exception by setting a bit in the FPCR ENABLE byte and the corresponding bit in the FPSR EXC byte matches the bit in the FPCR ENABLE byte as a result of program execution; this is referred to as maskable exception conditions.
 A user write operation to the FPSR, which sets a bit in the EXC byte, does not cause an exception to be taken, regardless of the value in the ENABLE byte.
-When a user writes to the ENABLE byte that enables a class of floating-point exceptions, a previously generated floating-point exception does not cause an exception to be taken, regardless of the value in the FPSR EXC byte.
-The user can clear a bit in the FPCR ENABLE byte, disabling each corresponding exception.
+When a user writes to the ENABLE byte that enables a class of floating-point exceptions, a previously generated floating-point exception does not cause an exception to be taken, regardless of the value in the FPCR ENABLE byte, does not cause an exception generated floating-point exception does not cause an exception to be taken, regardless of the value in the FPCR ENABLE byte, matches a bit in the FPCR ENABLE byte, disabling each corresponding exception.